MicrosoftLearning/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-pbi-06-lab.md

 lab:
   title: Explore fundamentals of data visualization with Power BI
   module: Explore fundamentals of data visualization
-  description: By completing this lab, you'll learn how to import and model data from multiple sources in Power BI Desktop, create relationships and hierarchies for deeper analysis, and format and categorize data to enhance visualization.
-You'll build interactive reports using tables, charts, and maps, and explore data insights through drill-down and cross-highlighting features.
-These skills will enable you to transform raw data into compelling visual stories and actionable business intelligence.
+  description: In this lab, you'll import data from multiple sources into Power BI Desktop, build a data model with relationships and hierarchies, and create interactive reports with charts, maps, and drill-down features.
+You'll leave with a solid foundation in turning raw data into visual, actionable business insights.
-  duration: 80 minutes
+  duration: 30 minutes
-  level: 100
+  level: 300
   islab: true
   primarytopics:
     - Power BI